Listen live to WTOP on air at 103.5 FM or online and check back on this page as results come in.

 Besides the race for president, all 11 U.S. House seats held by Virginia are on the ballot.
 Some of those races are expected to be competitive, including two open seats vacated by Democratic incumbents in Northern Virginia.

-All voters need a valid form of identification such as a driver’s license, military ID or passport.
+All voters will need a valid form of identification such as a driver’s license, military ID or passport to vote in the state.

-Incumbent Democratic Sen. Tim Kaine, who has held a U.S. Senate seat since 2013, is being challenged by a political newcomer, Republican Hung Cao.
+Incumbent Democratic Sen. Tim Kaine, who has held a U.S. Senate seat since 2013, is being challenged by Republican Hung Cao.

-Competitive races have formed in Northern Virginia as two incumbents step down: Rep. Abigail Spanberger in Virginia’s 7th Congressional District and Rep. Jennifer Wexton in District 10.
+Competitive races have also formed in Northern Virginia as two incumbents step down from their seats in Congress: Rep. Abigail Spanberger in Virginia’s 7th Congressional District and Rep. Jennifer Wexton in District 10.

-At the local level, voters will be electing new mayors, council members and school board members.
+Meanwhile, several cities and counties across the region will vote to elect new mayors, council members and school board members.

 Virginia voters will also be asked about whether to expand an existing property tax exemption to include the families of veterans who died in the line of duty.